 Aug.
-5, 2022: Japan-Brunei Foreign Ministers meeting between Hayaashi and Foreign Minister Erywan.
+5, 2022: Japan-Brunei Foreign Ministers meeting held between Hayashi and Foreign Minister Erywan.

 Aug.
-6, 2022: Japan-Laos Foreign Ministers Meeting between Hayashi and Foreign Minister Saleumxay Kommasith.
+6, 2022: Japan-Laos Foreign Ministers Meeting held between Hayashi and Foreign Minister Saleumxay Kommasith.

 Aug.
-17, 2022: Japan-Philippines Foreign Ministers’ Telephone Talk between Hayashi and Manalo.
+17, 2022: Japan-Philippines Foreign Ministers’ Telephone Talk occurs between Hayashi and Manalo.

 Sept.
-2, 2022: Japan-Malaysia Foreign Minister Telephone Talk between Hayashi and Saifuddin.
+2, 2022: Japan-Malaysia Foreign Minister Telephone Talk occurs between Hayashi and Saifuddin.

 Sept.
-8, 2022: 5th Japan-Philippines Vice Minister Leve Strategic Dialogue is held.
+8, 2022: 5th Japan-Philippines Vice-Ministerial Strategic Dialogue is held.

 Sept.
 11-15, 2022: Defense capacity-building program on Air Rescue is conducted between Japan and Vietnam.

 Sept.
-21, 2022: Japan-Philippines Summit-Level Working Lunch with Kishida and Marcos.
+21, 2022: Japan-Philippines Summit-Level Working Lunch takes place between Kishida and Marcos.

 Sept.
 22, 2022: FM Hayashi issues statement, “Completion of the Khmer Rouge Trials.”
 Japan has contributed financially (30% of the international assistance) to setting up the Khmer Rouge Trial

 Sept.
-26, 2022: Japan-Vietnam Summit between Kishida and President Nguyen Xuan Phuc.
+26, 2022: Japan-Vietnam Summit takes place between Kishida and President Nguyen Xuan Phuc.

 Sept.
-27, 2022: Japan-Singapore Summit take place between Kishida and Lee.
+27, 2022: Japan-Singapore Summit takes place between Kishida and Lee.

 Sept.
-28, 2022: Japan-Cambodia Summit meeting between Kishida and Prime Minister Hun Sen.
+28, 2022: Japan-Cambodia Summit meeting takes place between Kishida and Prime Minister Hun Sen.

 Oct.
-8, 2022: Foreign Minister Kishida holds meeting with Singaporean Senior Minister Tharman Shanmugarathnam.
+8, 2022: Foreign Minister Hayashi holds meeting with Singaporean Senior Minister Tharman Shanmugarathnam.
 Foreign Ministers’ Level Working Lunch between Hayashi and Balakrishnan also takes place.

 Oct.
 9, 2022: FM Hayashi makes a visit to Malaysia, meeting with Foreign Minister Saifuddin and Senior Minister/MITI Minister Mohamed Azmin Ali.